telerik/ajax-docs/api/server/Telerik.Web.UI/RadCalendarDay.md

 #### Remarks
 The RecurringEvents enumeration determines which part of the date is handled (day or day and month).

-###  IsWeekend `Boolean`

-Gets or sets a value indicating whether the RadCalendarDay is mapped to a date that represents a non working
-            day/weekend.

-###  ToolTip `String`

-Gets or sets the text displayed when the mouse pointer hovers over the calendar day.

 ###  TemplateID `String`

 Persists the ID of the template used by this instance of RichUITemplateControl if
             any.
 The TemplateID could be used to index the Templates collection and instantiate the required template.

+###  ToolTip `String`

+Gets or sets the text displayed when the mouse pointer hovers over the calendar day.

 ## Methods